-DBRE starting from self-declaration
+DBRE starts from self-proclaimed

 This is Onkai Yuta (@fat47) from the Service Reliability Group (SRG) of the Media Headquarters.

-#SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.

 What is DBRE?